spf13/spf13-vim/README.md

 movement commands with arrows - to prevent you from being tempted to use them.

+If you'd still like to use the arrow keys just invoke `M-x prelude-restore-arrow-keys` to enable them for the duration of your current Emacs session or add `(prelude-restore-arrow-keys)` to your personal Emacs customization to enable them permanently.

 ### Windows compatibility

 While everything in Prelude should work fine in Windows I test it only